gymreklab/cse185-spring18-week5/CSE185_Week5_PartII.md

 Population labels for each sample are given in `public/week5/ceu_tsi_population_labels.txt`.

 Calculate the mean probability of blue, brown, or other colored eyes for each population, CEU and TSI.
 Which group is more likely to have blue eyes?
 Does this match with what is known about eye color frequencies in those populations?
+(Note, not all of these samples has genotyopes, so don't worry if some data is missing).

 ## 8. Variant interpretation